 This guideline covers diagnosing and managing multiple sclerosis in people aged 18 and over.
 It aims to improve the quality of life for adults with multiple sclerosis by promoting symptom management, comprehensive reviews and effective relapse treatment.

 The guideline does not cover disease-modifying treatments.
-These are covered by the technology appraisals on the multiple sclerosis page of the NICE website.
+These are covered by the technology appraisals on NICE's webpage on multiple sclerosis.

 In July 2019, we updated a footnote in this guideline to reflect a change in the law relating to gabapentin.
 As of 1 April 2019, because of a risk of abuse and dependence gabapentin is controlled under the Misuse of Drugs Act 1971 as a class C substance and scheduled under the Misuse of Drugs Regulations 2001 as schedule 3.